 At the end, this is also what they get:

 My friends, this is also not the way to leverage learning.
-Content is king, but a proper Distance Learning solution must be a “joint-venture” between content and tools.
+Content is king, but a proper DL solution must be a “joint-venture” between content and tools.

-As we would all agree content must be very well prepared to serve the needs of students and instructors.
-The tools in the platform must be deeply integrated and user-friendly for instructors and students so that they can navigate the platform and easily access every tool they need in single seconds to enhance their learning experience.
+As we would all agree content must be very well prepared to serve the needs of learners and instructors.
+The tools in the platform must be deeply integrated and user-friendly so that they can navigate the platform and easily access every tool they need in seconds to enhance their learning experience.

-Following the 9 ways specified above, we ensure that we can motivate learners in order to build the vibe they need to complete their course of study.
+Following the 9 ways specified above, we ensure that we can motivate learners in order to build the environment they need to complete their course of study.

-Allow me to be a bit pompous, maybe even sentimental – a lot is at stake here.
-Distance Learning is the only key to education for millions of people who don’t have access to proper classrooms, and we all know that education is the key for success, self-fulfillment, and happiness.
-Using the right technology, we can deliver the promise of Distance Learning.
-After so many years of broken promises….we can make it happen!
+A lot is at stake here.
+Distance Learning is the only key to education for millions of people who don’t have access to proper classrooms, and we all know that education is the key to success, self-fulfillment, and happiness.
+Using the right technology, we can deliver the promise of DL.
+After so many years of broken promises, we can make it happen!

 Helio Diamant is a Project Manager at Time to Know, specializing in large scale Distance Learning implementations.